ArberTu474/Glow-code-js-curriculum/Day_1_slides.md

 ## 11 Exercise 1

-- Tell the girls to print a simple paragraph where they should describe a person.
-They should include in the description the persons `name`, `age` and their `favorite color`.
+Write a simple paragraph to describe a person.
+Make sure to include their name, age and favorite color.
-- Tell them to use variables for the `name`, `age` and `favorite color` and display different descriptions just by changing the variables.
-- **Bonus:** If the paragraphs are to long you can tell them to use `\n`, which is an `escape character` that mimics the <kbd>Enter</kbd> key.

 ## 12 Variable declaration and variable initialization